Vladimir21500/currency-exchange/README.md

 You can exchange currency with the current rate.
 This project gets rates from National Bank of Ukraine.

+This is adaptive site for all devices.
+Breakpoints: 640px, 900px, 1200px

 ### [Bank API](https://bank.gov.ua/ua/open-data/api-dev)

 ### The tech stack is: